Brailliac/BrailleDatabase-Java/README.md

 # Kotlin

-I will eventually port this database to a Kotlin DSL, to abstract away the technical code.
+The Kotlin version of the database is written using a Kotlin DSL - so is much easier to read and contribute to.
+It can be found here: https://github.com/Brailliac/BrailleDatabaseKotlin